• Skip to primary navigation

 • 1 tablespoon white vinegar

-• 1 tablespoon sriracha/chili sauce
+• 1 tablespoon sriracha or chili sauce

 • 1 tablespoon oyster sauce